kopoli/helm-grepint/README.md

    number of different greps.
 This needs to be defined or the ‘helm-grepint-cycle-character-case’ function has no effect.

+:modify-pattern-function
+ - This modifies the ‘helm-pattern’ before giving it to the grep.
+   If this is nil, the default the ‘helm-grepint-pattern-modify’ function is used.

 #### `(helm-grepint-grep-config NAME &optional NEW-CONFIG)`

 Get a grep configuration with NAME or set it to NEW-CONFIG.